First Austin Annual Gathering of Sikuris

 Our Mission

-Community Sikuri ensemble sessions
+• Collective Sikuri ensemble sessions

-Talks on Andean worldview and ancestral knowledge
+• Talks on Andean worldview and ancestral knowledge

-Performances by visiting master musicians
+• Performances led by visiting Sikuri mentors and local community musicians

 Overview